mtmanning93/Reach_reports/README.md

 #### Fatmap Iframe

-User have the option to include a [Fatmap.com](https://fatmap.com/adventures/@46.5668314,8.0031898,6596.4744211,-20.0370673,139.3104485,3570.3534546,satellite) url in the report.
+Users have the option to include a [Fatmap.com](https://fatmap.com/adventures/@46.5668314,8.0031898,6596.4744211,-20.0370673,139.3104485,3570.3534546,satellite) url in the report.
 If they have included one it will appear in the report under the images section.
 The map is fully interactive, user can move the 3D map using their mouse.
-Alternatively they can click the map to go to the official site for an enlarged version.
+Alternatively, they can click the map to go to the official site for an enlarged version.

 <details>
 <summary>iFrame Screenshot</summary>